Bluetooth Packet Structure

 For more information about packet header used in Bluetooth BR/EDR, see Volume 2, Part B, Section 6.4 of the Bluetooth Core Specification .

 The packets used in the piconet are related to these logical transports on which they are used.

-Synchronous connection-oriented (SCO): It is a circuit-switched connection that reserved slots between the master and a specific slave.
+Synchronous connection-oriented (SCO): It is a circuit-switched connection that reserved slots between the Central and a specific Peripheral.

-Extended SCO (eSCO): Similar to SCO, it reserves slots between the master and a specific slave. eSCO supports a retransmission window following the reserved slots.
+Extended SCO (eSCO): Similar to SCO, it reserves slots between the Central and a specific Peripheral. eSCO supports a retransmission window following the reserved slots.
 Together, the reserved slots and the retransmission window form the complete eSCO window.

-ACL: It provides a packet-switched connection between the master and all active slaves participating in the piconet.
+ACL: It provides a packet-switched connection between the Central and all active Peripherals participating in the piconet.
 ACL supports asynchronous and isochronous services.
-Between a master and a slave, only a single ACL logical transport must exist.
+Between a Central and a Peripheral, only a single ACL logical transport must exist.

-CSB: It is used to transport profile broadcast data from a master to multiple slaves.
+CSB: It is used to transport profile broadcast data from a Central to multiple Peripherals.
 A CSB logical transport is unreliable.

 This table summarizes the packets defined for the SCO, eSCO, ACL, and CSB logical transport types.